null

 DIRECTIONS:

 Rinse green walnuts with water.
 Do not wash with soap, this is to get any dust and orchard dirt off the skin.
 Cut all 21 walnuts into quarters.
-We like to use a sharp knife, pierce the skin just a little, then slam down the walnut and knife against the cutting board.
+We like to use a sharp knife, pierce the skin just a little, then slice the walnut against the cutting board.
 Walnut pieces will tend to fly, but that's part of the fun!

 TIP: To make a double batch, just double the ingredients and keep the walnut count an odd number.
 Old wives tale. ;)